What Not To Say To The Terminally Ill: 'Everything Happens For A Reason'

 On her list of things not to say to someone with terminal cancer, including "How are the treatments going and how are you really?" [book excerpt]

 This is the toughest one of all.
 I can hear you trying to be in my world and be on my side.
 But picture the worst thing that's ever happened to you.
 Got it?
 Now try to put it in a sentence.
 Now say it aloud 50 times a day.
 Does your head hurt?
 Do you feel sad?
 Me too.
-So let's just see if I want to talk about it today, because sometimes I do and sometimes I want a hug and a recap of American Ninja warrior.
+So let's just see if I want to talk about it today, because sometimes I do and sometimes I want a hug and a recap of American Ninja Warrior.

 Jeffrey Pierre and Miranda Kennedy produced and edited this interview for broadcast.
 Sydnee Monday and April Fulton adapted it for the Web.